Subspace Selected Variational Quantum Configuration Interaction with a Partial Walsh Series

 We express the Walsh coefficients $a_j$ directly in terms of the wavefunction coefficients $c_k$,

 where $\langle k. j\rangle$ is the binary inner product of the integer representations of the $k^{th}$ SD and Walsh order $j$.
 As noted above, $N$-electron wavefunctions do not span the complete $2^r$ Hilbert space, so the sum in Eq.~\ref{eq:walsh_coeff} must be restricted to only those $D$ coefficients which are present in the chosen wavefunction expansion in Eq.~\ref{eq:wf}.
-This also requires that the subspace superposition is prepared only over the $D$ chosen SDs.
+This also requires that the subspace superposition is prepared only over $D$ chosen bitstrings.

-Because the Walsh coefficients $a_j$ are the variational parameters of the quantum circuit, it is essential to reduce their number as well.
-An arbitrary selection of $D$ Walsh functions will not generally result in a full-rank Walsh-Fourier transform (WFT) for a $D$-dimensional wavefunction.
-To overcome this, we can oversample the Walsh basis by selecting $\mathcal{O}(D\textrm{log}D)$ functions randomly from the uniform distribution, which generates a full-rank WFT with probability scaling inversely with system size, namely $\mathcal{O}(1 - D^{-1})$~\cite{Tropp:2011}.
-The randomly selected Walsh functions $\hat{w}_j$ are then used in Eq.~\ref{eq:walsh_u} and coefficients $a_j$ found with Eq.~\ref{eq:walsh_coeff}.
-This results in an overparameterized circuit, because there are $\mathcal{O}(D\textrm{log}D)$ circuit parameters and only $D$ wavefunction parameters, but this limits the classical preprocessing cost to matrix-vector multiplication, or $\mathcal{O}(D^2\textrm{log}D)$.
-In benchmark NISQ examples, we can also find $D$ orthogonal Walsh functions from an oversampled set using the QR decomposition, which scales as $\mathcal{O}(D^3)$ and preserves the surjectivity of the \emph{Ansatz}~\cite{Virtanen:2020}.
-We use both approaches in the examples that follow.
+While mapping symmetry-preserving SDs to symmetry-preserving bitstrings can be achieved either using Dicke state preparation or quantum walk methods, it is not generally necessary to match the occupation patterns between SDs and the bitstrings in the computational basis.
+In fact, there may be several selections of $D$ Walsh functions that can provide a full-rank Walsh-Fourier transform (WFT) of $D$ SDs, though an arbitrary selection Walsh functions may not result in a full-rank WFT.
+To overcome this, we can oversample the Walsh basis by selecting $\mathcal{O}(D\textrm{log}D)$ functions randomly from the uniform distribution, which generates a full-rank WFT with probability scaling inversely with system size, $\mathcal{O}(1 - D^{-1})$.~\cite{Tropp:2011} The randomly selected Walsh functions $\hat{w}_j$ are then used in Eq.~\ref{eq:walsh_u} and coefficients $a_j$ are found with Eq.~\ref{eq:walsh_coeff}.
+Oversampling the Walsh basis results in an overparameterized circuit, because there are $\mathcal{O}(D\textrm{log}D)$ circuit parameters and only $D$ wavefunction parameters, but this limits the classical preprocessing cost to matrix-vector multiplication.
+Importantly, while this results in a trade-off between classical cost and number of parameters, the overparameterization scales at worst \textit{linearly} with system size $r$, because $D \propto 2^r$ in the worst case.
+In benchmark NISQ examples, we can also find $D$ orthogonal Walsh functions from an oversampled set using the QR decomposition, which scales as $\mathcal{O}(D^3)$ and preserves the surjectivity of the \textit{Ansatz}.~\cite{Virtanen:2020} We use both the exactly parameterized and oversampled approaches in the examples that follow.